The History of Transportation

 Land travel was also improved because of automation.
 Mass transit became a standard originally through the steam engine of the 18thcentury.
 The early trains were slow and often very dangerous.
 Locomotives were launched in 1804 using steam to power a series of pistons a lot similar like that of steamship.
 The locomotives were so powerful that a single engine could pull several cars, a feat hopelessly beyond the capacity of the earlier steam engines.

 The locomotive was improved through various enhancements for a hundred years.
 Speeding up transit and attempting to make train travel safer.
 During Second World War, the diesel engine was used extensively and steam was almost completely forgotten.
 Electricity was also experimented in the running of trains as early as 1895.
 The problem was that it was considered very costly and unreliable to run until the advent of the subway.
-The arrival of subway was the time when electricity became the easiest and cleanest means of underground motion.
+The arrival of subway was the time when electricity became the easiest and cleanest means of underground motion, and now you can even find electric cars as well, and all you need is things like an EV home charging to charge your car.

 The technology of automation was however not reserved exclusively for mass transit.
 There is some evidence as early as 800 BC that steam powered vehicles were used in the Orient.
 Although these were not used for mass transit but were used rather for individual travel.
 The first actual surviving record of a powered vehicle is from AD 1670, when a Jesuit missionary in China built a cart driven by a steam turbine.
 This concept had developed by 1840 into the “road locomotive.”
 It was a machine not very unlike the modern-day bus.